percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_gtid.rst

 --------------------------------------------------------------------------------

 Use :command:`rsync` or :command:`scp` to copy the data to the destination server.
-If you are synchronizing the data directly to the already running slave's data directory it is advised to stop the |MySQL| server there.
+If you are synchronizing the data directly to the already running replica's data directory it is advised to stop the |MySQL| server there.

 .. code-block:: bash